mwilliamson/python-mammoth/README.md

   * `value`: the generated HTML

   * `messages`: any messages, such as errors and warnings, generated during the conversion

+#### `mammoth.extract_raw_text(fileobj)`

+Extract the raw text of the document.
+This will ignore all formatting in the document.
+Each paragraph is followed by two newlines.

+* `fileobj`: a file-like object containing the source document.
+  Files should be opened in binary mode.

+* Returns a result with the following properties:

+  * `value`: the raw text

+  * `messages`: any messages, such as errors and warnings

 #### Messages